 Snowman Weather Gauge STEM Activity

-A snowman weather gauge is fun for kids to make to measure snowfall.
+A snowman weather gauge is a fun craft for kids to make to measure snowfall.
 Set your snowman outside on a wintry day to observe how much snow falls around him.

 Privacy and Disclosure